The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 Here, if Develop directory is found then this whole command will just change the directory to "Develop".If Develop directory is not found then mkdir commands make Develop directory and if cannot create Develop directory then will print "Develop directory not found and could not be created".

-If anyone left of an operator fails then all other commands located right of the operator wont executed.
+If anyone left of an operator fails then all other commands located right of the operator won't be executed.
 If you want each command to be executed only if the previous one was successful, combine them with the && operator.

 Here, if command2 runs only if command1 succeeded.
 Also, command3 runs only if command1 and command2 succeed and soon.